 If the requirements mentioned above are met, deferral amounts that exceed the IRC Section 402(g) limit will not be treated as excess deferrals to the extent that the amounts are within the catch-up contribution limit described in IRC Section 414(v)(2).Therefore, it will not be necessary to make any corrective distribution to comply with IRC Section 402(g) and/or IRC Section 401(a)(30).

 Example: Employer A maintains a 401(k) plan that allows participants to elect to defer up to a maximum of 15 percent of their plan year compensation.
 The plan year is the calendar year.
 For calendar year 2017, Participant B elects to defer 15 percent of his compensation.
 Participant B, a HCE age 40, receives $140,000 of compensation during the year.
 The total elective deferrals made on behalf of Participant B for calendar year 2017 was $21,000.
 The IRC Section 402(g) limit for a person under age 50 for 2017 is $18,000.
+See COLA Increases for Dollar Limitations on Benefits and Contributions for other years.
 So, Participant B had an excess deferral of $3,000.
-The employer must distribute the excess, plus attributable earnings, by April 15, 2108, in order for Participant B to avoid double taxation.
+The employer must distribute the excess, plus attributable earnings, by April 15, 2018, in order for Participant B to avoid double taxation.

 Note: If Participant B were age 51 in 2017 and the plan permitted catch-up contributions, he would not have excess deferrals because the total elective deferral limit for 2017, including catch-ups, is $24,000 ($18,000 + $6,000).